Uberspace/lab/source/guide_resilio.rst

 Resilio Sync
 ############

-Resilio Sync_ (formerly BitTorrent Sync) is a proprietary file syncing service similar to Dropbox that works with private peer-to-peer connections between connected devices.
+Resilio_ (formerly BitTorrent Sync) is a proprietary file syncing service similar to Dropbox that works with private peer-to-peer connections between connected devices.
 The peer-to-peer technology is based on the BitTorrent protocol.
 Resilio Inc., the company behind Resilio Sync, uses a freemium business model with a free tier called "Sync Home".
 ----

 .. note:: For this guide you should be familiar with the basic concepts of